Lone Survivor (video game)

-Lone Survivor is an independent survival horror video game developed by Jasper Byrne under the name "Superflat Games".
+Lone Survivor is a 2012 survival horror video game developed and published by Superflat Games.
 It was originally released as a Flash game for Microsoft Windows and OS X in 2012.
 It was later ported to the PlayStation 3 and PlayStation Vita and released on the PlayStation Network in 2013 as Lone Survivor: The Director's Cut by Curve Studios.
 The Director's Cut came out on Microsoft Windows and OS X as a free update on 31 October 2013.
-In October 2014 the game was also made available for the PlayStation 4 and Wii U. The title was released in physical format on PlayStation 4 and PlayStation Vita on December 30, 2016 through Limited Run Games.
+In October 2014 the game was also made available for the PlayStation 4 and Wii U. The title was released in physical format on PlayStation 4 and PlayStation Vita on December 30, 2016, through Limited Run Games.
 A remake of the game, titled Super Lone Survivor released for Nintendo Switch and Microsoft Windows on October 31, 2022.